All your questions about the BIKE. Can’t find the answer you’re looking for? Contact our bike team.

 Fundraising minimum requirement for any of the routes is $175 for riders 16 and older.
 Riders 15 and under are not required to raise $175 but are encouraged to raise funds for participating.

 The registration fee does not count towards your fundraising minimum.
-If you are unable to attend, any fees paid will become a donation to Baycrest and you will receive a tax receipt for a portion of the registration fee.
+If you are unable to attend your dollars will still go towards Baycrest’s mission to defeat dementia and we thank you for supporting the Mattamy Homes Bike for Brain Health.

 Registration fees are not tax receiptable.